Appendix - List of activities and processors

 The NHS provides national screening programmes so that certain diseases can be detected at an early stage.
 These currently apply to bowel cancer, breast cancer, aortic aneurysms and diabetic retinal screening service to name a few.
 The law allows us to share your contact information, and certain aspects of information relating to the screening with Public Health England so that you can be appropriately invited to the relevant screening programme.

-More information can be found at: https://www.gov.uk/topic/population-screeningprogrammes or speak to the practice
+More information can be found at: https://www.gov.uk/topic/population-screeningprogrammes [Or insert relevant link] or speak to the practice

 Patients may not opt out of having their personal information shared for Public Health reasons.